sahilm1992/sahilm1992.github.io/about.md

 I am a second-year Ph.D. student working under the supervision of Dr. [Sayan Ranu](http://www.cse.iitd.ac.in/~sayan/) in the Department of Computer Science and Engineering at [IIT Delhi](https://cse.iitd.ac.in).

 My research is focused on learning algorithms for large scale graphs and dynamic networks.
-Currently Iam working on problems associated to Combinatorial optimization for sparse and large graphs and Deep learning methods for querying large scale traffic networks.
+Currently I am working on problems related to Combinatorial optimization on large graphs, route recommendation and meta-learning.
 My [Google Scholar profile](https://scholar.google.com/citations?user=OPyjQHwAAAAJ&hl=en) can be visited for more details.

 Prior to joining IIT Delhi, I worked as a Research Engineer in the Machine learning and statistics group at Conduent Labs( Formerly Xerox Research Center India).
 I received my Master's degree in Computer Science and Engineering from the [Indian Institute of Technology Guwahati](http://iitg.ernet.in/cse).